MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 > [!NOTE]
 > Microsoft Viva Amplify is currently in Private preview and, hence, available only to Private preview customers.

-Microsoft Viva Amplify is an internal communication campaign that allows you to create something once and publish it to multiple distribution channels to share throughout their organization.
-Hence, creating a campaign is the first step in the end-to-end content management process that involves creating content and publishing it using distribution channels.
+Microsoft Viva Amplify is an internal communication campaign that allows you to create something once and publish it to multiple distribution channels to share throughout the organization.
+Hence, creating a campaign is the first step in the end-to-end content management process that involves creating content and publishing it.

-Once you create a campaign, you can create the content on the **Main canvas** screen, and then publish the content using distribution channels.
+Once you create a campaign, you can create the content on the **Main canvas** screen, and then publish the content.

 To create a campaign, perform the following steps: